onflow/flow-go/integration/README.md

 between unit tests of testing utilities and integration tests for the network in the Makefile.

-### Spamming/Load testing
+### Load testing

-To send random transactions, for example to spam/load test a network, run `cd integration; make spam`.
+To send random transactions, for example to load test a network, run `cd integration/localnet; make load`.

-In order to build a docker container with the benchmarking binary, run `make docker-build-spammer` from the root of this repository.
+In order to build a docker container with the benchmarking binary, run `make docker-build-loader` from the root of this repository.